octoske/paku/README.md

 paku is a collection of decompressors in pure safe Rust

 ##### Current state
-1. Collection of decompressors that I had to write because existing ones either didn't exist or had various issues for my use cases.
+1. Collection of decompressors that had to be written because existing ones either didn't exist or had various issues in some specific use cases.

 ##### Eventual goals
 1. Pure Rust.
 No unsafe code.